ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

   $ ghdl --bind design

-Finally, compile, bind your `Ada` program at link it with your `VHDL` design::
+Finally, compile, bind your `Ada` program and link it with your `VHDL` design::

   $ gnatmake my_prog -largs `ghdl --list-link design`